capcodigital/learner-hub/README.md

 ### Architecture
  We pass data through `cloud functions`  which is a serverless framework provided by Google Firebase.
-Hight level overview of the architecture can be seen below.
+High level overview of the architecture can be seen below.
 For details about this please visit the [confluence page](https://ilabs-capco.atlassian.net/wiki/spaces/BPG/pages/2610627123/Flutter+Demonstrator) for this project.

 <img src="images/flutter-arch-overview.png" alt="Architecture" width="200" height="400">